wordofwarning/hazardmcr/index.md

 layout: homepage

-bigtext: "Thanks to all artists, stewards, technicians and everybody who came, saw and joined in with Hazard for making a fantastic day.
+bigtext: "Thanks to all artists, stewards, technicians and everybody who came, saw and joined in with Hazard, for making it a fantastic day.
 That's it for another two years - but check back here soon for images from the day."

 ---